wx-chevalier/Awesome-Lists-and-CheatSheets/Specials/Tools & Projects/OS.md

 - [2019-Apache Guacamole #Project#](https://guacamole.apache.org/): Apache Guacamole is a clientless remote desktop gateway.
 It supports standard protocols like VNC, RDP, and SSH.
 [Apache Guacamole: How To Install and Configure](https://fortynorthsecurity.com/blog/apache-guacamole-how-to-install-and-configure/).

 - [2020-RustDesk #Project#](https://github.com/rustdesk/rustdesk): The best open source remote desktop client software

+- [2022-MirrorX #Project#](https://github.com/MirrorX-Desktop/MirrorX): MirrorX is a remote desktop control tool powered by Rust.
+With fully open-source client and server, native E2EE support, users can build SECURITY and FAST remote control network, which is fully under control of users.